wd357dui/Elements-of-Harmony/README.md

 ## Bugs? what do?
 <sub>during the course of the making of this mod, a lot of things can go wrong (and they did), but I knew it's to be expected for unorthodox projects like this, so I came prepared.</sub>

-The mod attachs/hooks to every kind of error events/exceptions I can think of, `AppDomain.CurrentDomain.UnhandledException` event, `UnityEngine.Debug.LogError` method, `System.Exception` constructor, and so on; and then it logs those errors (stack trace + error message) into `Elements of Harmony/Elements of Harmony.log`
+The mod attachs/hooks to every kind of error events/exceptions I can think of, `AppDomain.CurrentDomain.UnhandledException` event, `UnityEngine.Debug.LogError` method, `System.Exception` constructor, and so on; and then it logs those errors (stack trace + error message) into `Elements of Harmony/Elements of Harmony.log` if it's enabled in the settings

+To enable log setting add line `Debug.Log.Enabled=true` in `Elements of Harmony/Settings.txt`

+***if your game is installed in `C:\Program Files` or `C:\Program Files (x86)` the log probably won't work because writing in those folders requires administrator privileges***

 so if you think you've encountered a bug, look into `Elements of Harmony/Elements of Harmony.log`, there is about 70% chance that the clues we needed are recorded in there